Updated: Apr 7

 In reality, this stanza continues the trajectory of the ט stanza (vv.
 65-72).
 It was there that the psalmist declared the goodness of God, particularly in the midst of affliction.
 This is the starting point for this י (yod) stanza.
 It’s one thing to declare and affirm that God is good and that He does good (v.
 68) but how should we respond as believers to these afflictions?
 That’s the question which the psalmist will answer here.

 There’s one detail that we need to understand before we dive into the text.
 We’ve said time and again that the psalmist is a masterful and skillful writer.
-Here he displays his prowess with the pen in the way that he constructs this stanza.
+Here he displays his prowess with the pen in the manner which he constructs this stanza.
 The whole stanza forms a chiasm, a mirrored image of itself.
 The image I like to use is that of a sandwich.
 The beginning of the stanza coincides with the end, the second layer with the second to last layer, and so on until we get to the meat in the middle.

 Another picture that may be helpful is that of an archery target.
 A standard competition target is a collection of concentric rings; white on the outside, then black, followed by blue, then red, and finally the yellow bull’s eye in the center.
 The top of the target looks just like the bottom of the target.
 The left side mirrors the right side.
 All the rings work together in order to draw the eye into the center.
 That is exactly how this stanza is constructed.